alexander-akhmetov/python-telegram/docs/source/tutorial.rst

     tg.login()

-`login` is a blocking call.
+In this example we use a blocking version of the `login` function.
+Example of non-blocking usage you can find here: :ref: `non_blocking_login`.
 Telegram will send you a code in an SMS or as a Telegram message.
-If you have enabled 2FA, you will be asked for a password too.
+If you have enabled 2FA, you will be asked for your password too.
 After successful login you can start using the library:

 .. code-block:: python